SilverSnake0/Estimated-Commercial-Rent-Calculation-Sheet/README.md

 - Landlord concessions calculator
 - Update a specific item in the table
 - Update column data
-- Ability to save rent sheet table to your computer as a text file
+- Save rent sheet table to your computer as a text file

 # Requirements